-Brian is an innovator, entrepreneur, and a technical leader.
-He has significant technical experience in circuit board design and assembly, embedded software development, vehicle dynamics, estimation, and simulation.
-Prior to founding Bolder Flight Systems, Brian was the Director of the University of Minnesota UAS Research Labs, where he led several concurrent research projects and worked regularly with stakeholders from industry, government, and academia.
-He grew the lab from a small research group into a leading flight research organization.
-Brian wrote and was Co-PI on six research grants, totalling about $6M in funding.
-Prior to joining the University, Brian was a researcher at the NASA Armstrong Flight Research Center (AFRC) where he conducted innovative parameter estimation research and led an extensive ground and flight test campaign on the X-48B.
+Brian has significant technical experience in circuit board design and assembly, embedded software development, vehicle dynamics, estimation, and simulation.
+Prior to founding Bolder Flight Systems, Brian was the Director of the University of Minnesota UAS Research Labs, which he grew from a small research group into a leading flight research organization.
+Previously, he was a researcher at the NASA Armstrong Flight Research Center (AFRC) where he conducted innovative parameter estimation research and led an extensive ground and flight test campaign on the X-48B.
 Brian was the Deputy Chief Engineer on the X-48C through development and initial flight testing.
-He has over 40 publications, invited presentations, acknowledgments, and news articles.
 Brian has a private pilot’s license, instrument rating, complex and high performance endorsements, and a passion for aviation.

 Melissa Iszler has a diverse set of skills and leadership experience.
 She has worked on 13 different aircraft of various types consisting of UAS, helicopters, fighters, and one bomber.
 Prior to joining Bolder Flight Systems, Melissa worked in the private industry and for the Department of Defense in the engineering fields of aircraft airworthiness, flight test, aircraft performance, flying qualities, air data, structures, maintenance, and repairs.
 She has experience in various types of engineering from technical to hands-on roles such as control room operations, computer modeling, manufacturing support, maintenance field support, and aircraft repair and inspections.
 She also has a private pilot’s license.